rails/rails/guides/source/action_mailbox_basics.md

 #<Mail::Body:0x00007fc74cbf46c0 @boundary=nil, @preamble=nil, @epilogue=nil, @charset="US-ASCII", @part_sort_order=["text/plain", "text/enriched", "text/html", "multipart/alternative"], @parts=[], @raw_source="This is the body of the email message.", @ascii_only=true, @encoding="7bit">
 $ mail.body.decoded
 "This is the body of the email message."
+# mail.decode, a shorthand for mail.body.decoded, also works
+$ mail.decoded
+"This is the body of the email message."
 ```

 ### Inbound Email Status